-- Most commonly it could be either because the symptoms of the condition for which the LAI is prescribed become more prominent and require an increase in the medication dose (initial under-dosing).
+- The symptoms of the condition for which the LAI is prescribed became more prominent and require an increase in the medication dose (initial under-dosing).

-- Alternatively, this could be because the medication plasma levels fall below therapeutic dose days to weeks before the next scheduling injection (breakthrough symptoms).
+- The medication plasma levels fell below therapeutic dose days to weeks before the next scheduled injection (breakthrough symptoms).

 The decrease in medication plasma levels could be seen more commonly earlier in treatment with LAI medications before the medication plasma levels have achieved steady state.

 - It may take four to five subsequent administrations of a LAI medication to minimize the difference between the peak plasma concentration of a drug after administration and the lowest concentration that a drug reaches before the next dose is administered.